Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 There are a few other things that Starbucks employees have to keep in mind regarding the dress code:

-• Tattoos on the neck and face are absolutely forbidden.
+• Tattoos on the neck and face are forbidden.
 It’s okay to have tattoos on other body parts, but they shouldn’t be racist, profane, vulgar, or offensive in any way.

 • Face piercings are acceptable if they aren’t too big.